 The plant produces three million gallons of drinking water per day.
 This is equivalent to 3,125 acre-feet of water annually or about 30 percent of the City’s demand.
 The desalination plant is an important part of the City’s water supply portfolio which also includes surface water from Cachuma and Gibraltar reservoirs, groundwater, State water, purchased water, recycled water, and conservation.

-The capital costs to reactivate the facility (at a capacity of 3,125 acre-feet per year) are $72 million financed over 20 years with a low 1.6 percent interest rate loan, which equates to $4.2 million per year in debt service.
+The capital costs to reactivate the facility were $72 million financed over 20 years with a low 1.6 percent interest rate loan, which equates to $4.2 million per year in debt service.
 In 2018, the City was awarded a $10 million dollar grant from the Department of Water Resources, which significantly reduced the overall cost of the project.
 The grant came from Proposition 1, a Water Bond passed by voters in 2014 to provide funding for water quality, supply, and infrastructure improvements.
 Annual operating costs are estimated to be about $4.1 million at full production and about $1.5 million in non-operation or standby mode.
 The plant could be put in standby mode during certain periods to reduce operating costs.

 In 2015, City Council awarded IDE Americas, Inc. a design/build/operate contract to re-commission the desalination plant.
 Construction was finished in summer 2017 and the desalination plant began distributing water to City customers.
 The plant design includes a screened ocean intake structure equipped with openings of one millimeter, diluted and diffused brine discharge, and high-efficiency pumps and motors to reduce the plant’s overall electrical power demands.

 A lot has changed in desalination technology since the plant was built in 1991.